nebneuron/clique-top/ccg_computations/README.md

 "observing" the CCG matrix.
 The geometric graph control drops points (uniformly) in euclidean space and uses the inverse of their distances to simulate correlations.

+Lastly, the batch analysis script is

+ * BATCH ANALYSIS

+This script relies on an external file containing a cell array of precomputed CCG matrices and needs to be passed a variable called 'iter' which controls which matrix the script runs the usual analysis on.